A private tour from Marrakech to Sahara and Draa valley over 5 days.

 Our portfolio accommodations do not fit into a rigorous star rating system, so we have named them Dreamers, Privilege and Divine, to best resume their nature.
 To ensure availability, we recommend booking at least 3-4 months in advance.

-Pricing can vary at different times of the year.
-If you book your tour to take place in December, January ( outside NYE holidays), February, June, July and August, you will enjoy our low season rates.
 An exact rate will be offered once we have agreed on the precise itinerary, accommodation range preferred and any extras you would like to include.
 Discounts apply when 3 or more persons share the vehicle(s).
 You can also choose to mix different accommodation ranges within the same circuit.

-Our rates include:
+Our rates for such a 5 day itinerary include:

 – private use of the English fluent driver-guide and modern air-conditioned Toyota 4×4;